-Dr. Jeffrey Grant Weiner, MD, MSCI is a pediatrician in Nashville, TN specializing in general pediatrics and pediatric cardiology.
+Dr. Jeffrey Grant Weiner, MD, BS, MSCI is a pediatric cardiologist in Nashville, TN specializing in pediatric cardiology.
 He graduated from University of Toledo College of Medicine.
-Dr. Jeffrey Grant Weiner, MD, MSCI is affiliated with Monroe Carell Jr. Children's Hospital at Vanderbilt, Ascension and Ascension Saint Thomas Hospital Midtown.
+Dr. Jeffrey Grant Weiner, MD, BS, MSCI is affiliated with Ascension, Monroe Carell Jr. Children's Hospital at Vanderbilt and Ascension Saint Thomas Hospital Midtown.

 Heart Problems